Here are some tips to make the thought of negotiating the purchase a little less daunting.

 - Knowledge is key – do your research and know what the property is worth.
 Check out the selling price of similar properties in the area and talk to friends and family.

-- Don’t put your best offer first.
+- When negotiating the house price with an agent, don’t put your best offer first.
 You can always raise your offer if the seller doesn’t accept the first one.

-- If your first offer is declined, ask the seller’s to put a counter-offer on the table to bring them to get them involved in negotiations.
+- If your first offer is declined, ask the seller’s to put a counter-offer on the table to bring them to get them involved when negotiating the house price.

-- Be prepared to bargain – the asking price is the seller ideal price, but they may be prepared to sell for less.
+- Be prepared to bargain – the asking price is the seller's ideal price, but they may be prepared to sell for less.

 - Keep your emotions out of the negotiations – it can be a slightly stressful time, particularly if you have your heart set on a property.
 But, you’ll achieve a better result if you put forward a fair and logical argument rather than an emotional one.